mit-ll/nemo/README.md

 											   dependencies for entire circuit
 4. SEARCH_DEPTH             < unsigned int > - depth to search for signal
 											   dependencies

+## Update 1.1
+Nemo has been updated to account for more complex port-to-port signal connections that occur when two modules are hooked up in a netlist.

+Nemo has also been updated to tolerate/ignore clock tree signals that can be identified with a user specified prefix that is to be declared defined in the "nemo.h" file (SEQUENTIAL_CLK_PIN_NAME).
+The option to analyze or ignore the clock tree signals is also defined in the "nemo.h" file (IGNORE_CLK_SIGNALS).

 ## License
 Copyright (c) 2017, Massachusetts Institute of Technology.